 Now that we’ve gone through the text, making observations and asking questions, we need to begin our research.
 Here’s my plan of attack for the next week.
 (You can follow the same approach, but don’t be afraid to branch out on your own to answer your own questions about the passage!)

 First, I’ll look at marginal notes.
 I’ll pay particularly close attention to the notes connected to any statements about the early believers sharing their belongings.
 By referring to similar passages, we may be able to see the practice in its larger context.

 Other marginal notes that could help us are the ones connected to Joseph.
 In one verse (Acts 4:36) in Bible Gateway’s NASB there is one footnote, and there are three cross references, connected to three words: Cyprian, Barnabas, and Encouragement.
+[Apparently, the Bible Gateway NASB no longer includes cross references as it did when I first wrote this post.
+(It does still contain footnotes.)
+The three words I mentioned above are still worth examining.]
 Since the narrator seems to have been quite deliberate in placing this individual’s actions immediately before those of Ananias and Sapphira, it would be a good idea to pay attention to all these marginal notes.

 To the Encyclopedia and Atlas!

 It’s always a good idea to look up all the people and places named in a passage to see what scholars might have to say about them.
 Consider looking up the four individuals we’ve identified – Ananias, Sapphira, Peter, and Joseph – in a Bible encyclopedia.
 (For Joseph, you’ll probably want to look under his nickname Barnabas.)
 Whether you own an encyclopedia or not, you can look in Bible Gateway’s Encyclopedia of the Bible.